rust-lang/cargo/src/doc/src/reference/source-replacement.md

 chapter][registries].

-When using source replacement, running commands like `cargo publish` that need to contact the registry require passing the `--registry` option.
+When using source replacement, running commands like `cargo publish` that need to contact the registry requires passing the `--registry` option.
 This helps avoid any ambiguity about which registry to contact, and will use the authentication token for the specified registry.